Morgan Stanley Review 4-star brokerage rating

 Federal Deposit Insurance Corporation (FDIC)

-The FDIC is a US government agency that protects and stabilizes money in FDIC-backed banks and similar institutions.
-Some of Morgan Stanley’s bank-related offerings, such as certificates of deposit, have FDIC insurance up to $250,000.
+The FDIC is a government agency in the US that protects money in FDIC-insured banks.
+Some of Morgan Stanley’s services that are like regular banking, such as certificates of deposit, are FDIC-insured up to $250,000.

 Securities Investor Protection Corporation (SIPC)